Big Bear Aspen Grove Trail Hike

 If you just wanted to see that first grove of aspens, you can turn around here.
 You can also explore the trail to the right at the San Gorgonio Wilderness sign, but note that the area to the right is popular with hunters (in hunting season).

-Have a question about the guide or want to see what other people are saying/asking?
+- Do you have an update to this guide?
 View the Youtube comments for this video.
-Leave a comment and I will do my best to respond.
+Leave a comment and I will do my best to update the guide.